Today we come to the end of our journey. Twenty years ago today is the day Arkansas defeated Duke and won the national championship.

 Everybody who lived through it has their own story about it.
 Here's mine.
 I'd just turned 12 and at no point ever thought the team would lose.
 I remember watching the Arizona game at my grandparents' house, and then watching the championship game on my living room floor.

-I didn't realize it then, but later on - after going through all the usual sports heartbreaks of your own - how much it meant to everybody who'd gone through all the near misses.
+I didn't realize it then, but later on - after going through all the usual sports heartbreaks that document the life of any fan - how much it meant to everybody who'd gone through all the near misses.
 Arkansas had lost in the Final Four in 1978 and 1990.
 The Hogs were a 1-seed in 1991 but lost in the Elite Eight.
 When Arkansas played Indiana State in the NIT a couple of weeks ago, it was amazing hearing all the stories from those who still apparently weren't over the end of the 1979 Hogs/Sycamores game.

 The closest I'd been to heartbroken at that point was when the 1992 team lost to Alabama in the SEC Tournament.
 And then when they were upset by Memphis in the NCAA Tournament, but only then because I was introduced to the concept of seniors not getting to play anymore.
-I didn't realize that was it for the MayDay crew until after it was over.
+I didn't realize that was it for the MayDay crew until after that Memphis game and it was explained to me.
 It was quite a shocking disappointment to a young kid.

 So when Arkansas finally broke through in 1994, it was and still is an intense source of pride.
 Everyone I knew had at least a championship t-shirt or a hat or something.
 Usually in multiple varieties.
 And that's not to mention the commemorative videos and banners and pennants and coke bottles and buttons and bumper stickers and a framed cover of Corliss Williamson's Hog Wild Sports Illustrated cover and framed copy of the Sports Illustrated special commemorative issue.